grauds/clematis.doc/docs/clematis-explained/testing/pomodoro.md

 }

 ````
-Since Pomodoro is Webpack based, it is required to
+Since Pomodoro is Webpack-based, it is required to
 have paths resolving added to its configuration:

 ````javascript title="cfg/webpack.(server|client).config.js"